 It’s common to feel discomfort around your abdomen, lower back, and thighs when you’re menstruating.

 During your period, the muscles of your womb contract and relax to help shed built-up lining.
-Sometimes you’ll experience cramps, which are your muscles at work.
-Some women and girls may experience nausea, vomiting, headaches, or diarrhea as well.
+Sometimes you’ll experience cramps, which means your muscles are at work.
+Some people may also experience:

-- having a heavy blood flow
+- having a heavy menstrual flow

 - having your first child

-- being under the age of 20, or just starting your period
+- being under the age of 20 or just starting your period

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are the primary over-the-counter form of pain relief recommended for menstrual pain and heavy menstrual bleeding.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are the primary over-the-counter (OTC) form of pain relief recommended for menstrual pain and heavy menstrual bleeding.
 NSAIDs include ibuprofen (Advil) and naproxen (Aleve).

-If you don’t have a hot water bottle or heating pad, take a warm bath or use a hot towel.
-Or you can make your own heating pad:
+If you don’t have a hot-water bottle or heating pad, take a warm bath or use a hot towel.
+Or, you can make your own heating pad: